Timpanogos: Historical confusion

 Three major groups of Ute Indian bands were placed by the federal government in the Uinta Valley Reservation during the 1880s.
 Afterward, the Utah Indians (or Timpanogos) became conflated with — and were often considered to have merged with — the Ute Indians in historical documents.

 Although many historians refer to Sowiette, San-Pitch and their people as Utes, at the time of the Uinta treaty they were known as the Utah Indians or Timpanogos.
 According to some of their descendants, they became known as the Ute only after moving to the Uintah Reservation and joining other Ute there.

 In Timpanogos Tribe vs Conway, (2002), U.S. Appeals Court Judge Tena Campbell ruled: "Plaintiff asks the court to make unreasonable inferences and leap to the conclusion that because Mr. Montes and his ancestors are not Ute, the (Timpanogos Tribe), whose members include Mr. Montes, is a Shoshone tribe in existence since aboriginal times and for whom the reservation was set aside.
 The court will not make that leap, nor will it allow a jury to do so."

-According to the September 6, 1858 Annual Report of the Commissioner of Indian Affairs, Utah Superintendency, the Utah (Timpanogos) appear to have been considered separate from the Snake Indians and the other Shoshone:
+According to the September 6, 1858 Annual Report of the Commissioner of Indian Affairs, Utah Superintendency, the Utah (Timpanogos) appear to have been considered separate from the Snake Indians and the Shoshone:

 The tribes and fragments of tribes with whom I had business relations ... are as follows, to wit: on the second day of December last I was visited by San-Pitch, a principal chief of the Utahs, and a few of his men ...

 On the 10th of December following, Little Soldier, chief, and Benjamin Simons, sub-chief, of a band of Sho-sho-nes, with some of their principal men, called on me ...
 The territory claimed by them includes Salt lake, Bear river, Weber river and Cache valley ...

 About the 22nd day of December last, I was visited at Camp Scott, by White-eye and San-Pitch, Utah chiefs, with several of their bands ...
 These Indians belong to one of the principal tribes of this Territory.
 There is but one other large tribe (the Snakes), as I am informed.

 The best land belonging to the Utahs is situated in Utah valley ...
 Much has been done and is doing for this tribe, (the Utahs) ...
 Strenuous efforts will be made to induce this tribe (the Utahs) to locate permanently ...